princessble/printF/README.md

-this is group work created by Blessing Fortune Nzeh in collaboration with Marvin Ogik
+this is a group work created by Blessing Fortune Nzeh in collaboration with Marvin Ogik

 0x11.
 C - printf team project